kimtks456/friend-tutor-backend/README.md

 ## ✨ Functionality

-- <u>**Authentication</u> :** Supports user registration and login using JWT, and most of the APIs require authentication, so an access token should be attached to the Authorization header.
+- <U>**Authentication</U> :** Supports user registration and login using JWT, and most of the APIs require authentication, so an access token should be attached to the Authorization header.
-- <u>**Certification</u> :** Users who have actively participated in mentor activities can receive a certificate of recognition.
+- <U>**Certification</U> :** Users who have actively participated in mentor activities can receive a certificate of recognition.
-- <u>**Posts</u> :** Users can upload and browse lectures, as well as view the most recent or most recommended lectures.
+- <U>**Posts</U> :** Users can upload and browse lectures, as well as view the most recent or most recommended lectures.
 In addition, the system provides the functionality to like or unlike a lecture post.
-- <u>**API docs</u> :** Provides API documentation using Swagger.
+- <U>**API docs</U> :** Provides API documentation using Swagger.
 However, it is recommended to use browser-based translation as the documentation is written in Korean.

 ## 🔧 How to Setup